 From here on out, it’s a pretty seamless trip home.
 Vancouver to Toronto was a breeze, and after a brief layover in Toronto – I was home!

 Hey, Boston, you pretty thing, you!

-I can’t wait for my next overseas adventure, but in the meantime, I’m happy to explore New England during the rest of 2016!
+I can’t wait for my next overseas adventure, but in the meantime, I’m happy to wait out the rest of 2016 in New England!

-If you have any recs for my 2017 travels, drop them in them comments.
+If you have any recs for my 2017 travels, drop them in the comments.